rosen-bridge/operation/docs/watcher/deploy-docker.md

 > **⚠️ NOTE**: We recommend utilizing environment variables over direct configuration file settings for **security** purpose to not accidently share your api key while troubleshooting etc. After updating, you can delete `apiKeyHash` from /config/local.yaml.

+## Create Local Configuration File

+The Watcher will use a file called `local.yaml` for network specific configurations.

 Set required permissions and create `local.yaml` file in the `config` directory